nic07patil/sample-application/README.md

 # sample-application
-This sample application to use with mySuperMon
+This sample application to test with mySuperMon